-Alarm Indicator (13.)
+Alarm Indicator (15.)

-Lights when over voltage, over current, input phase loss or electrical overheating (due to exceeding duty cycle) is detected and protection is activated.
+Lights when over voltage, over current or electrical overheating (due to exceeding duty cycle) is detected and protection is activated.
 When protection is activated, welding output will be disabled until the safety system senses the overload has reduced sufficiently and indicator lamp goes out.
 May also trigger if machine experiences an internal power circuit failure.